 - Notes to Laboratory - information that you want to appear on the requisition form that is generated electronically or for fax/print

-Proper Name* – Enter the name of the lab or scan.
-This will be the main title associated with this CPT code entry.
+Proper Name (required) – Enter the name of the lab, scan, lab panel, etc. This will be the main title associated with this order.

-***If the order is a custom panel created for your practice by an integrated lab, you may need to reach out to Cerbo Support to add this test to your ordering compendium on the back end for it to be transmittable electronically.
+***If the order is a custom panel created for your practice by an integrated lab, in addition to adding it to the orderable labs list, you may need to reach out to Cerbo Support to add this test to your ordering compendium on the back end for it to be transmittable electronically.

 Alternate Title (optional) – if provided, the alternate title is listed alongside the Proper Name, and can be used to add specificity.
-For example, two CPT entries having the title Blood Clot Inhibitor Test could have different Alternate Titles: 'Protein C activity' and 'Protein S Free'.
+For example, two orders having the title Blood Clot Inhibitor Test could have different Alternate Titles: 'Protein C activity' and 'Protein S Free'.

 Headings (optional) – The category to which the code belongs.
 This is an advanced setting and is usually left blank.

-Nicknames (optional) – For ease of searching, you may add one or more nicknames (separated by commas) to provide alternate search terms to bring up the order entry.
+Nicknames (optional) – For ease of searching, you may add one or more nicknames (separated by commas) to provide alternate search terms for the entry.

-Description (optional) – You may add notes here that you want the patient to see in their encounter summary when this order is part of the plan of a signed encounter note, as well as internally when hovering over the order in the patient's chart.
+Description (optional) – You may add notes here that you want the patient to see in their encounter summary when this order is part of the plan of a signed encounter note.
+These notes will appear on the EMR for providers when hovering over the order in the patient's chart.

-Notes to Laboratory (optional) – a space to include notes that will go to the lab/ appear on the printable/ faxable/ saveable lab requisition form when the procedure is ordered.
+Notes to Laboratory (optional) – a space to include notes that will go to the lab/ appear on the printable/ faxable/ savable lab requisition form when the procedure is ordered.

 Procedure Type (optional, advanced/rarely used) – the type of procedure ordered.
 This is generally "Pathology and Laboratory," but may be "Referral to Specialist" for your custom referral orders, for example.

 Plan “Display Class” – this drop down menu can be used to set certain orders to appear with different background highlight colors in the treatment plan, Open Orders, and orders search bars.
-This is often used, for example, to visually differentiate between orders from different labs or to highlight orders that require special treatment/ handling.
+This is often used to visually differentiate between orders from different labs or to highlight orders that require special treatment/ handling.

-Associated Charges (NEW fall 2019) – you can associate one or more charges from your charge list with a specific lab order so that you can add patient orders and then easily:
+Associated Charges – you can associate one or more charges from your charge list with a specific lab order so that you can add patient orders and then easily:

-- Add associated charges to the patient's for practice pay labs, and/ or
+- Add associated charges to the patient's chart for practice pay labs, and/ or

 - Add charges and dispense inventory for lab kits that you sell.

-If the relevant charge is already in your charge list, then you can search for and match it using the Associated Charges search bar.
-Otherwise, you can click where it says "+ Click here to add a new charge" to add a new charge to your charge list.
-That will bring up the Add New Charge window in front of the existing edit window so that you can add charge details, and then return to the Add/ Edit CPT window to associate the charge with the lab order.
+If the relevant charge is already in your charge list, then you can search for it in the "Assign Charge" search bar.
+Otherwise, you can "+ Click here to add a new charge" to add a new charge to your charge list.
+That will bring up the Add New Charge window in front of the existing edit window so that you can add the new charge details.
+Then return to the Add/ Edit window to associate the charge with the lab order.